-Dr Ascher is a postdoctoral fellow in Addiction Psychiatry at the University of Pennsylvania Perelman School of Medicine in Philadelphia and a candidate at the New York University Postdoctoral Program in Psychotherapy and Psychoanalysis.
+Dr Ascher is a clinical instructor in Psychiatry at the University of Pennsylvania Perelman School of Medicine and maintains a private practice in Philadelphia.

 Thinking About Mental Illness: 6 Steps for Medical School Faculty